Why you don’t need an enterprise DAM

 Well here’s a secret: you don’t need to pay thousands for a good DAM. 👀

-Take Dash, as an example. 😇 Pricing starts at just £49 /$59 per month.
+Take Dash, as an example. 😇 Pricing starts at just £79 /$109 per month.
 You unlock every feature and get unlimited users from day one.
-Instead, the pricing changes depending on how many assets you want to store in Dash, and what your average monthly download rate is.
+Instead, the pricing changes depending on how much storage you need, and what your average monthly download rate is.
 In other words, you only pay for what you use.

-Dash was voted for having the best ROI for small businesses on G2 so you can be sure you’re getting the most out of your money.
-Luckily, our customers agree.
+Our customers voted Dash as having excellent ROI on G2 (a software review platform) so you can be sure you’re getting the most out of your money.
 Take this review which calls Dash the “#1 in value for small business”. 💫

 “Dash's customer support and features are an incredible value for the price.
 It is by far the best DAM provider for a small but growing business that doesn't have a dedicated IT or marketing team yet.”

-Onboarding is important for any business purchasing a DAM.
-This is the process of getting set up with your new DAM.
-You’ll decide your folder structure, custom fields, permission groups and more.
+Onboarding is the process of getting set up with your new DAM.
+It’s important for any business who wants to get started quickly.
+During the process, you’ll decide your folder structure, custom fields, permission groups and more.
 If needed, you’ll also get help moving your assets across from your previous system; whether that’s Google Drive, Dropbox, Sharepoint, your network drive or another DAM vendor.

 “Drawn out onboarding process.
 Could have probably been condensed into 4 fewer weeks of regular meetings.”